Yield Farming vs. Staking

 How Does Staking Work?

-Unlike Bitcoin, which uses Proof of Work (PoW), staking is used by blockchains that apply the Proof of Stake (PoS) consensus mechanism.
+Blockchains that employ the Proof of Stake (PoS) consensus mechanism use staking, in contrast to Bitcoin, which uses Proof of Work (PoW).
 A PoS mechanism does not require much energy to run.
 So, it’s cheaper and simpler than its PoW counterpart.
 This mechanism also uses validator nodes to process transactions, which is more energy-efficient.

 You can make money staking by being a validator or staker.
 To be a validator, you need technical skills to operate validator nodes.
 It’s also time-consuming, making it a less viable option if you are looking for an easy way to make passive income.